The Sovereign UX Codex

 Violated Laws: Distortion Must Be Named, Creator Flame Checkpoint

 Refinement Direction: Add audit prompts.
-Consider an Ethics Addendum that outlines misuse patterns.
+Build an Ethics Addendum outlining misuse patterns.

 Summary: With 14+ layers active, full alignment is complex.
-One broken layer can cause cascading distortions.
+One broken layer can cascade distortions across the system.

 Challenge Type: Operational Scalability